ibm-cloud-docs/Cloudant/api/design_documents.md

 ## Rewrite rules
 {: #rewrite-rules}

-A design document can contain rules for URL rewriting, by using an array in the `rewrites` field.
+A design document can include rules for URL rewriting, by using an array in the `rewrites` field.
 Requests that match the rewrite rules must have a URL path that starts with `/$DATABASE/_design/doc/_rewrite`.

 Design documents with `options.partitioned` set to `true` can't contain a `rewrites` field.